justeslam/offsec2/notes/attacking_ad.md

 kali@kali:~$ sudo hashcat -m 18200 hashes.asreproast2 /usr/share/wordlists/rockyou.txt -r /usr/share/hashcat/rules/best64.rule --force
 ```

 Let's assume that we are conducting an assessment in which we cannot identify any AD users with the account option Do not require Kerberos preauthentication enabled.
-While enumerating, we notice that we have GenericWrite or GenericAll permissions5 on another AD user account.
+While enumerating, we notice that we have GenericWrite or GenericAll permissions on another AD user account.
 Using these permissions, we could reset their passwords, but this would lock out the user from accessing the account.
-We could also leverage these permissions to modify the User Account Control value of the user to not require Kerberos preauthentication.6 This attack is known as Targeted AS-REP Roasting.
+We could also leverage these permissions to modify the User Account Control value of the user to not require Kerberos preauthentication.
+This attack is known as Targeted AS-REP Roasting.
 Notably, we should reset the User Account Control value of the user once we've obtained the hash.

 ### Kerberoasting